Are you looking for hair tips and advice on how to look after and manage your hair?

 One of the most important considerations when caring for your hair is making sure it will fit in with your lifestyle.

 Hair styles can range from easily-managable to incredibly time-consuming.
 Taking into account the length of your hair, as well as its thickness and type, determines the degree of care and product-use needed to get the most out of it.
 Essentially, by taking the time to look after your hair properly, you will ensure your hair looks naturally healthy and shiny while accenuating your style.
-See How to add a great shine to your hair.

 Each strand of hair is comprised of an inner layer, or cortex, that determines the color and texture of the hair.
 An outer layer, called the cuticle, protects the cortex.